 I teach at the University of Northern Iowa.
 I started here in 2001 after finishing graduate school and have taught a wide variety of courses to non-majors, pre- and in-service elementary/middle school teachers, and mathematics majors.
 Recently, I have taught many sections of Calculus I with a few upper level courses for variety.
 In addition to the content learning goals of any particular course, I emphasize learning about learning mathematics and encourage students to develop productive study methods, metacognition, and a growth mindset.
 Although my degree is in mathematics, I have always been fascinated with how people learn and so strive to improve my teaching.
 I’m pleased to serve on the board of ICTM!
 Outside of school, I enjoy yoga, long walks, and gardening.
 I also regularly play duplicate bridge and occasionally complete a knitting or quilting project.

-Hi, this is my twentieth year teaching in Iowa.
-I have taught fifteen of those years in Shenandoah, Iowa and I currently teach 7th graders.
+Hi, I currently teach 7th grade math in Shenandoah, Iowa.
 I am a huge UNI fan earning both my BA and MA from there.
 I am a member of both ICTM and NCTM.
-I am also a member of the State Math Leadership Team.
 My passion is middle level mathematics and finding new ways to engage learners.
 I am very active on Twitter.
-When I’m not working on math I like to read, use my plasma cutter, garden and travel with my husband.
+When I’m not working on math I like to read, hang out with our goats, garden and travel with my husband.

 Currently, I serve as the K-5 Math Instructional Coach for the Waukee Community School District.
 Prior to that I have been a building instructional coach, district instructional mentor and taught a variety of grade levels K-12.
 I attended the University of Northern Iowa and obtained my Elementary and Middle Level Education major with minors in Math and Social Studies.
 While at UNI, I was fortunate to partner with faculty and co-create TEAM (Teaching Educators About Mathematics).
 I love teaching students and helping teachers enhance their math instruction and interventions.

 My husband and I spent much of our time supporting our kids at their sporting events.
-Tatum is 9, Lincoln is 7, and Kenzie is 9 months.
-I look forward to this new role and getting to know and support new people!
+Tatum is 10, Lincoln is 8, and Kenzie is 2.

 I have been a member of ICTM for over 40 years and have served on the board in various positions.
 I began as a regional director in AEA 3.
 In addition to my present position, I have served as President, NCTM representative, and Journal Editor.
 Serving on the board has allowed me to meet many dedicated math educators from across the state.
 The interaction with others has always been a source of inspiration and has challenged me to keep current with the best practices in mathematics education.